vizzuhq/ipyvizzu/docs/docs/environments/jupyter/jupyterlite.md

-# Jupyter Notebook
+# JupyterLite

-You can use ipyvizzu in Jupyter Notebook with the following restrictions:
+You can use ipyvizzu in JupyterLite with the following restrictions:

 - [x] Change the url of Vizzu (`vizzu`)
 - [x] Change the width of the chart (`width`)